rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

 2. Copy the URL of the `tar.gz` file (for example, **http://www.us.apache.org/dist/tomcat/tomcat-7/v7.0.39/bin/apache-tomcat-7.0.39.tar.gz**).

-3. Enter the following commands to change directory to `/usr/share` (or your directory of choice) and use the download the binary file:
+3. Enter the following commands to change directory to `/usr/share` (or the directory that you want to use) and download the binary file:

         cd /usr/share
         sudo wget http://www.us.apache.org/dist/tomcat/tomcat-7/v7.0.39/bin/apache-tomcat-7.0.39.tar.gz